Adolph Ochs: Personal life

 In 1884, Ochs married Effie Wise, a daughter of Rabbi Isaac Mayer Wise of Cincinnati, who was the leading exponent of Reform Judaism in the United States, and the founder of Hebrew Union College.

-In 1928, Ochs built the Mizpah Congregation Temple in Chattanooga, Tennessee in memory of his parents, Julius and Bertha Ochs.
+In 1928, Ochs built the Mizpah Congregation Temple in Chattanooga, Tennessee, in memory of his parents, Julius and Bertha Ochs.
 The Georgian colonial building was designated as a Tennessee Historical Preservation Site in 1979.

-Ochs fought anti-Semitism during his career.
+Ochs fought antisemitism during his career.
 He was active in the early years of the Anti-Defamation League, where he served as an executive board member, and used his influence as publisher of The New York Times to convince other newspapers nationwide to cease the unjustified caricaturing and lampooning of Jews in the American media.

 Ochs was an opponent of a Jewish state in Palestine.

-Ochs was the uncle of World War II Major general Julius Ochs Adler.
+Ochs was the uncle of World War II major general Julius Ochs Adler.

 Death

 Ochs died on April 8, 1935, during a visit to Chattanooga, Tennessee.
 He is buried at the Temple Israel Cemetery in Hastings-on-Hudson in Westchester County, New York.